ying-tang/help-documentation/_troubleshooting/Troubleshooting_FAQ.md

 **Q. Why can’t I resize my instance from `m1.tiny` to `m1.medium`?**

-It’s possible that the instance was actually created at a time when the `m1.tiny` flavor still had a 300GB Ephemeral disk.
+It’s possible that the instance was actually created at a time when the `m1.tiny` flavor had a larger Ephemeral disk.
 The resize process is checking for that, and it will fail to resize if that value is not found.

 You might need to [open a support ticket](https://github.com/IBM-Blue-Box-Help/help-documentation/blob/gh-pages/_commonadmin/report-issue.md) to get help in verifying that this is the cause of your failure.
 The support team would see an error in the logs, something like this:

 Exception during message handling: Resize error: Unable to resize disk down.

-Alternatively, some good options for moving forward without opening a ticket would be to set the `m1.medium` flavor to 300GB Ephemeral disk, or follow the troubleshooting workaround here for creating a new instance from snapshot: http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/Instance_Resize/
+Alternatively, some good options for moving forward without opening a ticket would be to set the `m1.medium` flavor to the same larger Ephemeral disk size it was before, or follow the troubleshooting workaround here for creating a new instance from snapshot: http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/Instance_Resize/